sigeward-king/sigeward-king/README.md

 ## Hi there, I'm Sigeward! 👋

-> *Master's student at Southeast University, Nanjing | Specializing in Integrated Circuit Design*
+> *PHD's student at Southeast University, Nanjing | Specializing in Integrated Circuit Design*

 I focus on **Agent** and **LLM** research & engineering to accelerate digital circuit design and verification.
 Always open to collaboration opportunities!